tenzir/tenzir/web/docs/use/integrate/python.md

     ) -> AsyncIterable[TableSlice]
 ```

-Evaluate an expression in a VAST node and receive the resulting events in an
+Evaluate an expression in a Tenzir node and receive the resulting events in an
 asynchronous stream of `TableSlices`.

 The `mode` argument can be set to one of `HISTORICAL`, `CONTINUOUS`, or
 `UNIFIED`.
 A historical export evaluates the expression against data
-that is stored in the VAST database, the resulting output stream ends
+that is stored in the Tenzir database, the resulting output stream ends
 when all eligible data has been evaluated.
 A `CONTINUOUS` one looks at data
 as it flows into the node, it will continue to run until the event limit is
 reached, it gets discarded, or the node terminates.